-Make scripture memorization fun with these memory verse games you can use at home!
+Make Scripture memorization fun with these memory verse games you can use at home!
 Your family will grow in Christ together.

 One of the tools God gives us to help us walk with Him is Scripture.
-Memorizing Scripture helps us to KNOW God more and it helps us to follow His commands as we resist temptation.
+Memorizing Scripture helps us to KNOW God more, and it helps us to follow His commands as we resist temptation.

-But if we are being honest, this is one we tend to skip over because memorizing Scripture doesn’t always come easily.
+But if we are being honest, this activity is one we tend to skip over because memorizing Scripture doesn’t always come easily.
 Or we just leave that up to the Sunday School teachers.

 Don’t let Scripture memory become a chore for your family.
 There are lots of memory verse games you can play at home!
-Not only will you learn the Bible verses, you’ll have a blast and bond as a family in the process!
+Not only will you learn the Bible verses, but you’ll also have a blast and bond as a family in the process!

 14 Memory Verse Games